rspndr/interview-backend/README.md

 http://keycloak:8080

-To allow keycloak to be recognized as localhost in your browser, add the following entry to your hosts file:
+To allow keycloak to be recognized in place of localhost in your browser, add the following entry to your hosts file:

 run `sudo nano /etc/hosts` and add the following line: